 Children are at greater risk of dental trauma or injuries because of their playful nature.
 Toddlers of 2 and 3 years because of their newly achieved walking abilities are at risk of hurting their primary teeth.
-Also, children 9 and 10 years old may harm their permanent teeth since they are at peak of their activities.
-Children may experience fallings and other accidents when playing outside or doing sports activities.
+Also, children 9 and 10 years old may harm their permanent teeth since they are at the peak of their activities.
+Children may experience falling and other accidents when playing outside or doing sports activities.

 Since bone in primary teeth is immature, teeth especially in the anterior part of the mouth are at greater risk of being displaced or luxated.

 What are the different types of dental injuries?

 Although traumas to teeth can involve the fracture of both enamel and dentin in the crown of a tooth, a fracture of the root can happen along with the injury to the crown of the tooth.
 But challenges start when tooth injuries involve the pulp, which needs much care and management.
 These are common dental injuries:

 - Intruded and extruded teeth